 - Specialty arrangements – are floral arrangements in the shape of a cross, heart, bibles, etc. They are appropriate for delivery to the funeral home, church, or mortuary.

-- Live Plants – green and blooming plants are also acceptable sympathy option.
+- Live Plants – green and blooming funeral plants are also acceptable sympathy options.
 Beautiful plants are put in a pot or decorative basket.
 It’s appropriate to be delivered to the residence, funeral home, mortuary, or place of business.

 WHEN FUNERAL FLOWERS ARE NOT APPROPRIATE

 There are times when funeral flowers are not appropriate.
 Such as when the family of the deceased requests donations for some charitable cause “in lieu of flowers.”

 There are also some cultures and traditions which do not traditionally receive flowers.
 Jewish and Islamic faith are among them.
 Jewish tradition demands immediate burial within three days, so funeral flowers are not deemed necessary.
 In Islam, burial is usually within 24 hours of death, so flowers are not required.